Ganggang: I Made Rock ‘N’ Roll Festival

+In 2023, Alan Bacon mentioned in an interview with WFYI that Ganggang planned to make the "I Made Rock 'N' Roll Festival" a recurring event in Indianapolis.

 Funding and governance

 Ganggang officially formed in November 2020 with $250,000 in initial seed money.
 The organization's primary benefactor is the Central Indiana Community Foundation.
-Bacon and Jeffers run the firm alongside a board of directors that include former Indianapolis Colt Gary Brackett and A'Lelia Bundles, who is the great-great-granddaughter of Madam C. J. Walker.
+Bacon and Jeffers, a married couple, run the firm alongside a board of directors that include former Indianapolis Colt Gary Brackett and A'Lelia Bundles, who is the great-great-granddaughter of Madam C. J. Walker.

 Ganggang contains elements of both a non-profit and for-profit enterprise.
 The not-for-profit side develops programming related to their goals and the for-profit side invests in cultural entrepreneurs.
 Jeffers explained to Indianapolis Monthly in a February 2021 interview, "We are wanting to support those who, by tradition, aren't recognized by arts organizations.
 It's not easy to find support, especially if you are a cultural entrepreneur.
 You can't find funding if you are a for-profit entity, and we shouldn't have to force artists to become a not-for-profit to receive funding."